tferrari92/automate-all-the-things-braindamage/README.md

 From now on, we will encrypt them, and for this we will use Bitnami Sealed Secrets.
 As always, I'm not going into details on how the tool works, but you can check out [this video](https://youtu.be/wWMJCY2E0d4?si=zX93I7hji-6w7hnX) from KodeKloud.

 You could easily encrypt the secrets yourselves using the kubeseal CLI tool, but I made a pipeline to make it easier.
 Before running, the pipeline will require you to introduce the Redis passwords for each environment.
-The pipeline will then install the Kubeseal CLI tool and with it, it will generate Sealed Secrets and save the values of the encrypted passwords to the [values files of each environment](helm/my-app/backend/environments/).
-The [sealed secret manifest](helm/my-app/backend/templates/redis-sealed-secret.yaml) will use these values to create the SealedSecret objects in the cluster.
+The pipeline will then install the Kubeseal CLI tool and with it, it will generate Sealed Secrets and save the values of the encrypted passwords to the [values files of each environment](/helm-charts/systems/my-app/backend/environments/).
+The [sealed secret manifest](/helm-charts/systems/my-app/backend/templates/redis-sealed-secret.yaml) will use these values to create the SealedSecret objects in the cluster.

+Same will be done for the GitHub token secret that Backstage will use.

 <br/>

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "03-Sealed secret generator" workflow.
-3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-braindamage"
-5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-sealed-secret-generator.yml".
-Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
-8. Click on "Run".
-It will fail the first time because you haven't passed in the the values, just run it again.
+3. Click on "Run workflow".
+4. Complete the empty fields.
+Passwords are:
+- automate-all-the-things-dev
+- automate-all-the-things-stage
+- automate-all-the-things-prod
+5. Click on "Run workflow".

 <br/>